Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson4.md

 - Next we have Fuzz testing, which really comes in two flavours, `fuzz testing` and `stateful fuzz testing`.
 - A few other types of testing we _won't_ be covering are `differential test` and `chaos tests`, but in an effort to further you security journey, you always want to be looking for new looks and expanding your knowledge, so you may want to check them out.

+## Formal Verification: Mathematical Proofs
+- Formal verification is a broad term for deploying formal methods to affirm the correctness of hardware or software.
+Often, these methods involve converting the codebase into mathematical expressions and deploying mathematical proofs to authenticate that the code does or doesn't do something specific.
+- A popular formal verification approach is symbolic execution.
+This method converts your Solidity function into math or a set of boolean expressions.
+Manticore, Certora, Z3 stand tall in this domain.
+- We will delve deeper into formal verification in later sections.